WordPress/gutenberg/packages/core-data/src/types/README.md

 The block markup stored in `content` can only be rendered on the server so the REST API exposes both the raw markup and the rendered version.
 For example, `content.rendered` could used as a visual preview, and `content.raw` could be used to populate the code editor.

-The `content` field may still be updated via Javascript, but the updated content cannot be properly rendered without requesting the server.
+The `content` field may still be updated via JavaScript, but the updated content cannot be properly rendered without requesting the server.
 Therefore, it doesn't make sense to keep track the `rendered` when editing.
 The only remaining part is `raw`, and since that's a string, the entire edited `content` can be expressed a string.

 And this is exactly what you'll see after retrieving the editable version of the record using `getEditedEntityRecord`: